Bealby/magnet-fishing/README.md

 #### Background Image

-- Ensure Background image is fixed and scrolls correctly in background for all devices
+- Ensure `background-image` is fixed and scrolls correctly in background for all devices

 #### Navigation Bar Links & Logo